 The combination of One and Zero reminds us that anything is possible.

 During your reading, if you prominently have Major cards, then you are experiencing life-changing events that will have long-term effects.
 It would be best if you kept your attention on these essential lessons to process further in your spirituality and personal quest.

 If the cards are reversed, it may mean that you are not paying close enough attention to what is changing in your life.
 First, you need to master the lesson before moving forward.

 Minor Arcana Cards

-Now to incorporate 56 minor cards, these reflect trials and tribulations that we experience daily.
-Just because this card is named ‘minor,’ doesn’t mean that these cards won’t have significance in meaning.
+Now, to incorporate 56 minor cards, these reflect the daily trials and tribulations we experience.
+Just because this card is named ‘minor’ doesn’t mean that these cards won’t have significance in meaning.

-These cards are used to relate to what’s happening in your everyday life and can suggest understanding into how your present situation is affecting you.
+These cards relate to what’s happening in your everyday life and suggest understanding how your present situation affects you.
 It shows what steps need to be taken to manifest your goals.

 The Minor Arcana cards usually have a temporary influence.
-They symbolize energy that is moving through your life right now, and that can easily be altered contingent on the actions you take.
+They symbolize energy moving through your life right now, which can easily be altered contingent on your actions.

 The Four Suits within the Minor Arcana:

 - Swords: your thoughts, words, and actions.
-They often appear in the Tarot readings about the communication of your ideas, decisions, and asserting your power.
+They often appear in the Tarot readings about communicating your ideas and decisions and asserting your power.